jalbertbowden/Version-Exporter/docs/Documentation/Manual.md

 	@crop 0,0,w,1000

 You may also crop by a certain area.
-Create a layer, give it any name, say, `Crop Layer`, and fill some area with color.
+Create a layer, give it any name, say, `Crop Viewport`, and fill some area with color.
 Now give a comp the following comment:

-	@crop area Crop Area
+	@crop area Crop Viewport

-This action will crop everything inside the bounding box of the `Crop Layer`.
+This action will crop everything inside the bounding box of the `Cover`.
 The visibility of the layer doesn't matter.
-It may even reside in nested layer sets.
+It may even reside in a nested layer set.
 In this case just use the URL style path:

-	@crop area Service/Crops/Crop Viewport
+	@crop area Settings/Crops/Crop Viewport

-Where `Service` is a name of the layer set, `Crops` is a layerset inside `Service` and `Crop Viewport` is an actual layer with filled area:
+Where `Service` is a name of the layer set, `Crops` is a layer set inside `Settings` and `Crop Viewport` is an actual layer with filled area:

 ![Layer Comps Actions](https://raw.github.com/amtvsn/Version-Exporter/master/docs/Documentation/Images/Comps%20Actions.png)